6 Comments | Add

 Her fate is still unclear.
 When she walked away from the Jedi Temple, she endeared herself to the fans forever.
 The same fans that scorned her appearance at the beginning now love the only padawan of Anakin Skywalker.
 Her story is cannon, yet how did it end?
 Ahsoka’s appearance on Star Wars Rebels is not a necessity, yet any fan of Star Wars: The Clone Wars will constantly be looking for that older version of her we saw in “The Mortis Trilogy”.
 Did she succumb to the Dark Side?
 Will she stay in hiding?
 If she is found, will her Master come calling?

-The time frame for Star Wars Rebels is still in question.
-Will it be months after Darth Vader has been christened?
-Will it be set during the Jedi Purge?
+The time frame for Star Wars Rebels has been set.
 What we do know is that there is 18 years between the birth of the Skywalker Twins and the destruction of the first Death Star.
 A character like Kyle Katarn is perfect for Star Wars Rebels.
 Katarn went to the Imperial Academy and became a Stormtrooper.
 He also became aware that he was Force sensitive.
 Now, imagine a green Stormtrooper who doesn’t agree with the mission and begins to feel the force.
 If not Kyle Katarn, then someone like him will make their appearance in Star Wars Rebels.

 Follow Mania on Facebook and Twitter for all the latest genre news and reviews.